Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

 The primary character in our story is a (Euclidean) Lagrangian description of the phase diagram in the vicinity of the self-dual MCP:

-where $\dots$ refers to higher powers of $\phi_{\al}$, and $\cM_{(q_e,q_m)}^{(n)}$ are gauge-invariant monopole annihilation operators carrying magnetic charges $q_\al \in \Z/2$ corresponding to the gauge fields $a_\al$.
-The monopole operators ensure that the potential U(1) 0-form global symmetries associated with the monopole number conservations for each gauge field are explicitly broken, in contrast to closely related models in the spin liquid literature~\cite{XS08111220}.
+where $\dots$ refers to higher powers of $\phi_{\al}$, and $\cM_{(q_e,q_m)}^{(n)}$ are gauge-invariant monopole annihilation operators carrying magnetic charges $q_\al \in \Z/2$ corresponding to the gauge fields $a_\al$.\footnote{This convention for monopole flux quantization is commonly used in the high energy theory literature and differs from the condensed matter convention by a factor of 2.} The monopole operators ensure that the potential U(1)$^{\rm{top}}$ 0-form global symmetries associated with the monopole number conservations for each gauge field are explicitly broken, in contrast to closely related models in the spin liquid literature~\cite{XS08111220}.

-Setting $r_e,r_m>0$ gaps out the scalar fields which can then be integrated out.
+Setting ${r_e,r_m>0}$ gaps out the scalar fields which can then be integrated out.
 The remaining terms of the Lagrangian \eqref{eq:critical_lagrangian} include the mutual Chern-Simons term and the monopole creation and annihilation operators.
 Since the latter are \emph{local} gauge invariant operators, their inclusion cannot (perturbatively) change the $\Z_k$ TO encoded by the mutual Chern-Simons term.
-Setting $r_{m/e}<0$ with $r_{e/m}>0$ drives a Higgs transition for the gauge field $a_{m/e}$ .
+Setting ${r_{m/e}<0}$ with ${r_{e/m}>0}$ drives a Higgs transition for the gauge field $a_{m/e}$.
 This kills the Chern-Simons term and the proliferation of monopoles leads to a trivial gapped phase.
-Without the inclusion of monopole terms, we would have a superfluid phase associated with the spontaneous breaking of the U(1) number conservation of the $a_{m/e}$ monopoles.
-At $r_{m/e}=0$ with $r_{e/m}>0$ , the Chern-Simons term Higgses $a_{m/e}$ from U(1) down to $\Z_k$; as a result, these critical theories belongs to the $\Z_k^*$ universality class, in agreement with the existing literature~\cite{FS1979,SSNHS0301297,AAH240514830}.
-Finally, setting $r_e, r_m < 0$ gaps out both gauge fields $a_e, a_m$, leading to a gapped phase with trivial TO.
+Without the inclusion of monopole terms, we would have a superfluid phase associated with the spontaneous breaking of the U(1)$^{\rm{top}}$ number conservation of the $a_{m/e}$ monopoles.
+At ${r_{m/e}=0}$ with ${r_{e/m}>0}$, the Chern-Simons term Higgses $a_{m/e}$ from U(1) down to $\Z_k$; as a result, these critical theories belong to the $\Z_k^*$ universality class, in agreement with the existing literature~\cite{FS1979,SSNHS0301297,AAH240514830}.
+Finally, setting ${r_e, r_m < 0}$ gaps out both gauge fields $a_e$, $a_m$, leading to a gapped phase with trivial TO.
 Therefore, we conclude that the effective Lagrangian in \eqref{eq:critical_lagrangian} correctly describes the neighborhood of the self-dual MCP.